jsplumb-toolkit-demonstrations/react-database-visualizer/README.md

   "jsplumbtoolkit-undo-redo": "file:./jsplumbtoolkit-undo-redo.tgz",
   "jsplumbtoolkit-drop": "file:./jsplumbtoolkit-drop.tgz",
   "jsplumbtoolkit-react-drop": "file:./jsplumbtoolkit-react-drop.tgz",
-  "jsplumbtoolkit-syntax-highlighter": "file:./jsplumbtoolkit-syntax-highlighter.tgz",
+  "@jsplumb/json-syntax-highlighter": "^1.0.4",
-  "jsplumbtoolkit-demo-support": "file:./jsplumbtoolkit-demo-support.tgz"
+  "@jsplumb/toolkit-demo-support": "^1.0.1"
 }
 ```

 The first of these is the jsPlumb Toolkit code, the second is the Toolkit's React integration, the third is the undo/redo manager, the fourth/fifth are the drop manager plus the React wrapper around it, and the last two are some helper packages used by our demonstrations.
 If you use this code as a basis for your own app these last two are not strictly required.

 You will need to copy these into the project root from your licensed download or your evaluation download before you run `npm install`.